SK3CHI3/AWS-HandsOn-Notes/README.md

 ---

 Why I’m Learning AWS
-As a tech enthusiast passionate about cloud solutions, I aim to build expertise in Amazon Web Services (AWS) and leverage these skills to solve real-world problems.
-This program is my first step toward becoming a certified cloud practitioner and advancing my career in tech.
+As a tech enthusiast passionate about cloud solutions, I aim to build expertise in Amazon Web Services (AWS) and leverage these skills to solve real-world probl

-# AWS Learning Journey 🚀

-Welcome to my AWS learning journey.
-I will be documenting what I learn each day about AWS in this repository.

-## Onboarding

-It was scheduled on Friday 23rd but was postponed due to issue with the emails.